 When your child has a problem, do not wait too long to get medical care.
 If the problem is not life threatening or risking disability, but you are concerned and you cannot see the provider soon enough, go to an urgent care clinic.

 The kinds of problems that an urgent care clinic can deal with include:

 - Common illnesses, such as colds, the flu, earaches, sore throats, minor headaches, low-grade fevers, and limited rashes

 - Minor injuries, such as sprains, bruises, minor cuts and burns, minor broken bones, or minor eye injuries

-If you are not sure what to do, and your child does not have one of the serious conditions listed above, call your child's doctor.
-If the office is not open, your phone call will be forwarded to someone.
-Describe your child's symptoms to the doctor who answers your call, and find out what you should do.
+If you are not sure what to do, and your child does not have one of the serious conditions listed above, call your child's provider.
+If the office is not open, your phone call will be forwarded to someone who can help.
+Describe your child's symptoms to the person who answers your call, and find out what you should do.

-Your child's doctor or health insurance company may also offer a nurse telephone advice hotline.
+Your child's provider or health insurance company may also offer a nurse telephone advice hotline.
 Call this number and tell the nurse your child's symptoms for advice on what to do.